Tahahassan92003/Quantum_Computing_Tackle_Noise_with_Error_Correction/README.md

 What problem does it solve?

 This project addresses the problem of error susceptibility in quantum systems, which is a significant barrier to building reliable and scalable quantum computers.
-Specifically, the repetition code implementation in this project helps detect and correct bit-flip errors, a common form of quantum noise.
+Specifically, the repetition code implementation in this project helps detect and correct bit-flip errors which is a common form of quantum noise.
 By simulating error correction methods, this project provides a solution that ensures quantum computations remain accurate despite noisy conditions, making quantum computing more feasible for practical use.

 What did I learn?